 Micro Gardening: “Micro-gardening” is the intensive cultivation of a wide range of vegetables, roots and tubers, and herbs in small spaces, such as balconies, patios and rooftops.
 While urban residents have long grown vegetables in backyard plots, modern micro-gardening makes use of containers such as plastic-lined wooden crates, custom-built tables and even old car tires.
 It integrates horticulture production techniques with environmentally friendly technologies suited to cities, such as rainwater harvesting and household waste management.

-Never let a lack of space prevent you from growing your own food; you will be amazed with what you can do with a little.
-We'd love to read your comments about how you make the most out of your gardening space!
+Never let a lack of space prevent you from growing your own food.
+You will be amazed with what you can do with a little growing space.
+We'd love to read your comments about how you make the most out of your small gardening space!

 “The greatest fine art of the future will be the making of a comfortable living from a small piece of land.” ― Abraham Lincoln